 Section 5.
 The Treasurer shall receive, disburse, and account for the funds of the Party under the supervision of the Chair and the Executive Committee.
 The Treasurer shall prepare an annual report and make available any financial information required by the Executive Committee.

-Section 3.
-Each Regional Representative is chosen at the Annual Convention by caucus of the Party members present who reside in that region.
-A Regional Representative should be a Party member residing within the region he or she represents and is charged with the responsibility of promoting the activities described in Article I within the region.
+Section 4.
+Each Regional Representative is charged with the responsibility of promoting the activities described in Article I within the region.
 A Regional Representative is also responsible for organizing county-level subunits within the region as well as college campus groups or other local organizations promoting libertarian goals.